 We cannot predict whether our dual class structure will result in a lower or more volatile market price of our Class A common stock or in adverse publicity or other adverse consequences.
-For example, certain index providers have announced restrictions on including companies with multiple-class share structures in certain of their indexes.
-S&P Dow Jones and FTSE Russell have announced changes to their eligibility criteria for inclusion of shares of public companies on certain indices, including the S&P 500.
-These changes exclude companies with multiple classes of shares of common stock from being added to these indices.
+For example, certain index providers have announced restrictions on including companies with multipleclass share structures in certain of their indexes.
+S&P Dow Jones and FTSE Russell have announced changes to their eligibility criteria for inclusion of shares of public companies on certain indices, including the S&P 500, pursuant to which, companies with multiple classes of shares of common stock are excluded.
 In addition, several stockholder advisory firms have announced their opposition to the use of multiple class structures.
-As a result, the dual class structure of our common stock may prevent the inclusion of our Class A common stock in these indices and may cause stockholder advisory firms to publish negative commentary about our corporate governance practices or otherwise seek to cause us to change our capital structure.
-Any such exclusion from indices could result in a less active trading market for our Class A common stock.
-Any actions or publications by stockholder advisory firms critical of our corporate governance practices or capital structure could also adversely affect the value of our Class A common stock.
+As a result, the dual class structure of our common stock may cause stockholder advisory firms to publish negative commentary about our corporate governance practices or otherwise seek to cause us to change our capital structure.
+Any such exclusion from indices or any actions or publications by stockholder advisory firms critical of our corporate governance practices or capital structure could adversely affect the value and trading market of our Class A common stock.

-An active trading market for our Class A common stock may never develop or be sustained.
+An active trading market for our Class A common stock may not be sustained.

 Our Class A common is listed on the NYSE under the symbol "PINS."
-However, we cannot assure you that an active trading market for our Class A common stock will develop on that exchange or elsewhere or, if developed, that any market will be sustained.
-Accordingly, we cannot assure you of the likelihood that an active trading market for our Class A common stock will develop or be maintained, the liquidity of any trading market, your ability to sell your shares of our Class A common stock when desired or the prices that you may obtain for your shares.
+However, we cannot assure you that an active trading market for our Class A common stock will be sustained.
+Accordingly, we cannot assure you of the likelihood that an active trading market for our Class A common stock will be maintained, the liquidity of any trading market, your ability to sell your shares of our Class A common stock when desired or the prices that you may obtain for your shares.